wombleton/gitlaw-nz/acts/T/Trade in Endangered Species Act 1989.md

 *   (1) Proceedings in respect of an offence against this Act shall be commenced promptly and prosecuted with due diligence if they arise in connection with the use of any vehicle or container seized under [section 39A][51].

-    (2) If no proceedings are taken in respect of the offence concerned within 6 months of the seizure under [section 39A][51] of any vehicle or container, or if the proceedings concerned are discharged or dismissed, the vehicle or container shall be released from the custody of the Director-General.
+    (2) If no proceedings are taken in respect of the offence concerned within 6 months of the seizure under [section 39A][51] of any vehicle or container, or if the proceedings concerned are dismissed, the vehicle or container shall be released from the custody of the Director-General.

     Section 39C: inserted, on 12 August 1991, by section 7 of the Trade in Endangered Species Amendment Act 1991 (1991 No 100).

+    Section 39C(2): amended, on 1 July 2013, by [section 413][112] of the Criminal Procedure Act 2011 (2011 No 81).

 ##### 39D Forfeiture of seized vehicles and containers